-Environmental Policy Score: 9 Environmental awareness has risen rapidly in the political sphere, partly because of the need to comply with standards of the EU and international organizations that Estonia joined after regaining independence.
+Environmental awareness has risen rapidly in the political sphere, partly because of the need to comply with international standards.
 The Ministry of Environment articulated a vision of an integrated system of environmental protection that covers the entire country and ensures the preservation of a clean environment and sustainable use of natural resources.
 The challenge, however, is the national economy is still dependent on energy-heavy technologies.
 On the other hand, Estonia is sparsely populated and possesses significant natural resources - wetlands, forests, and protected areas for flora and fauna.

-Regarding climate protection, Estonia has signed the Kyoto Protocol and implemented related tax and consumption regulations.
-In October 2014, Estonia agreed on EU energy and climate goals looking ahead to 2030.
-The country is progressing very much in line with EU targets.
+On climate protection, the country is progressing very much in line with international targets.
 It has reduced greenhouse-gas emissions by half in a little over 20 years, even as the size of its economy has doubled.
+By 2050, Estonia aims to decrease greenhouse gas emissions by nearly 80% compared to the 1990 level.

 The share of renewable energy in Estonia today is already at 25%, close to the European Union's 2030 target.
 The main remaining challenge is the future of the oil-shale sector.

-As far as water resources are concerned, Estonia has invested significantly in renovation and building of the water management infrastructure.
+Estonia has invested significantly in renovation and building of the water management infrastructure.
 As a result, water pollution has decreased and the quality of tap water has improved.
-However, most of the country's lakes and rivers are very small, and therefore highly sensitive to any pollution whatsoever.
+However, most of the country's lakes and

+Environmental Policy Score: 9 rivers are very small, and therefore highly sensitive to any pollution whatsoever.
 According to recent estimates, the quality of about 26% of surface water is not good.

-With regard to forest area, more than half of Estonia's land is forested.
+More than half of Estonia's territory is forested.
 Both the area covered by forests and the volume of forests have significantly increased in the last 50 years, making it one of the biggest resources in Estonia, both in natural and economic terms.
 Seventy percent of the forests are commercial forests, while the remaining third has been placed under different protection regimes.
 Estonia ranks 10th in Europe on the basis of the proportion of forests protected from development.
 Two general objectives have been set for forest management: sustainability and effective management of forests.